-Education spending in Denmark is among highest in the OECD, but educational outcomes are vividly discussed.
+Education spending in Denmark is among the highest in the OECD, but educational outcomes are vividly discussed.
 Traditionally, Danish pupils have not scored well on the Program for International Student Assessment (PISA) problem-solving tests.
 However, Denmark made some progress in the 2015 PISA results, scoring above the OECD average in science, mathematics and reading.
 This was an improvement over the past where Denmark's overall score was around the OECD average.
 Though there remains scope for improvement.

 These improvements are partly attributable to recent reforms, including reforms to the primary and lower-secondary school systems.
 A major reform in 2013 granted more discretionary power to the school principal to allocate teacher resources and keep pupils in school for more hours.
 Longer school days, more assisted learning, lessons in Danish and math, and the teaching of foreign languages (English made compulsory from level 1, German and French from level 5) were also part of the policy.
-To strengthen the continued development of teachers' competencies the government has allocated one billion DKK from 2014 to 2020.